Swarajyarakshak Sambhaji: Plot

 In the midst of this family issues outsiders such as Siddi, Portuguese, British; all of them became kingdom's fierce enemies.
 Despite that Sambhaji shows his brilliance and attacks Aurangzeb's camp to distract him.
 Aurangzeb is on the verge of losing the war.
 Finally the Mughal General Muqarrab Khan captures Sambhaji Raje and Kavi Kalash with the help of Sambhaji's brother in law Ganoji Shirke.The King who is captured by Aurangzeb is taken to Bahadurgad, where Aurangzeb humiliates them by parading them wearing clown's clothes and they were subjected to insults by Mughal soldiers.
 After that, Aurangzeb ordered Sambhaji Raje and Kavi Kalash to be tortured to death; the process took over a fortnight and included plucking out their eyes and tongue, pulling out their nails and removing their skin.
 After being brutally tortured, Sambhaji Raje was finally killed on 11 March 1689.
 Aurangzeb thinks that he has ended the Maratha state once and for all, however he is proved wrong.
-The Marathas regroup under the leadership of Chhatrapati Rajaram and later by Rani Tarabai.
+The Marathas regroup under the leadership of Rajaram I and later by Tarabai.
 They badly defeat the Mughals and make Aurangzeb's last years his worst years.
 The Mughals are defeated and the Marathas now start expanding.
 It wouldn't have been possible without Sambhaji.